Archie Cameron: Country Party leader, 1939–1940

 Cameron was elected leader of the Country Party on 13 September 1939, following the resignation of Earle Page.
 He defeated John McEwen by seven votes to five, with two abstentions.
 According to McEwen, the result was skewed by the absence of four MPs who had refused to sit with the Country Party with Page as leader – a motion to re-admit them was defeated by seven votes to six.
 McEwen claimed in his memoirs that the dissident MPs were "all strong supporters of mine and, had they been allowed to vote, I would have won the election".
 They were all re-admitted to the party a few months later.

+In March 1940, Cameron took the Country Party back into the coalition government under Menzies, becoming the de facto deputy prime minister as well as Minister for Commerce and Minister for the Navy.
+The Country Party lost three seats to Labor 1940 election, costing the Coalition its majority.
+Country Party MPs tired of Cameron's domineering style, and removed him as leader.
+Arthur Fadden was chosen as interim leader and after Page and McEwen deadlocked on three ballots.
+Cameron then immediately resigned from the ministry, and from the Country Party: he joined Menzies's party, the United Australia Party.